-Cystic fibrosis is caused by mutations in the CFTR gene, which results in thick mucus building up around organs and tissues.
-This is especially dangerous in the lungs, as it can lead to inflammation, infection, and the formation of scar tissue.
+Cystic fibrosis (CF) is caused by mutations in the CFTR gene, which results in thick mucus building up in the body’s organs and tissues.
+Early diagnosis and treatment are key to minimizing the impact of the disease and maintaining patients’ quality of life.

-If the initial IRT test is positive, a second IRT test at two weeks after birth, or a DNA test is carried out to confirm the results.
-The choice differs by state in the U.S., but both options allow a diagnosis with a success rate greater than 90 percent.
+If the initial IRT test is positive, a second IRT test at two weeks after birth, or a DNA test, is carried out to confirm the results.
+The choice differs by state in the U.S., but both options allow a diagnosis with a success rate of at least 90%.

-In cases where two IRT tests are performed and they are both positive for cystic fibrosis, parents in the U.S. will be referred to a Cystic Fibrosis Foundation-approved clinic to confirm the diagnosis, usually with a sweat test and to discuss treatment options.
+In cases where two IRT tests are performed and they are both positive for CF, parents in the U.S. will be referred to a Cystic Fibrosis Foundation-approved care center to confirm the diagnosis with a sweat test, and to discuss treatment options.

-Two negative IRT test results usually indicate that the baby does not have cystic fibrosis.
-In cases in which the tests were negative but the baby has some symptoms of cystic fibrosis, further testing will be carried out.
-A small number of cystic fibrosis cases may not be caught by IRT or other newborn screening tests.
+Two negative IRT test results usually indicate the baby does not have CF. In cases in which the tests were negative, but the baby shows symptoms of CF, further testing may be carried out.
+A small number of CF cases may not be detected by IRT or other newborn screening tests.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.